Pixels67/ssbl/README.md

-# Logger

-Simple stream-based logger.
+# SSBL (Simple Stream-Based Logger)

+A very simple stream-based logger.\
+Supports logging to files, log levels (Info, Warning, Error and Fatal), timestamps and limited formatting

 ## Building from Source

-Make sure CMake is installed and run the following commands:
+Make sure you have a C++ compiler and CMake and run the following commands:

 ```sh
 cmake -B ./build -S ./
 cmake --build ./build
 ```

+***Note:*** only Clang is supported though any other compiler *should* work.

 ## Example